rezonant/rezonant.dev/public/resources/unreal/cpp/build.md

 the transitive dependency.

 All modules must depend on the `Core` module as it provides the module manager system itself.

+# Compilation

+Unreal itself does not ship a C++ compiler.
+It supports several compilers.

+# MSVC (Windows)

+On Windows it uses Microsoft Visual C++ by default.

+You typically get the Microsoft Visual C++ (MSVC) Build Tools using the Visual Studio Installer, but they are technically distinct from Visual Studio.
+The Build Tools provides the C++ compiler that Unreal uses to build your project.

+You can have multiple versions of the MSVC Build Tools installed at the same time.
+Unreal has a preferred build tools version and it will use it __if it is installed__, otherwise it will try to pick something close.
+See the Unreal Release Notes for the specific engine version you are using (search MSVC or Build Tools), or check the `Engine\Config\Windows\Windows_SDK.json` file within your engine (this file is visible within your IDE as well).

+The newest versions of MSVC are incompatible with the Unreal Engine codebase.
+If you receive errors related to `std::__feature` or the like, you likely have the wrong build tools version installed.
+If you look near the start of the UnrealBuildTool output, it will print the build tools version that it has selected and where it is found.

+If you have the wrong version installed and have already attempted to build your project, you may need to delete your `Intermediate` folder after installing the correct version.

+If you continue to have issues related to build tools, you might try uninstalling the preferred version and reinstalling it.

+## Clang (Linux, macOS, Windows)

+On platforms other than Windows Unreal will use Clang to build your project.
+You can also use Clang on Windows but it requires some setup.

 # Static/Dynamic Linking